StyraInc/regal/README.md

 ensure that, for example, all package names adhere to an organizational standard, like having a prefix matching the organization name.

-Since these rules require configuration provided by the user, they are disabled by default.
+Since these rules require configuration provided by the user, or are more opinionated than other rules, they are disabled by default.
 In order to enable them, see the configuration options available for each rule for how to configure them according to your requirements.

 For more advanced requirements, see the guide on writing [custom rules](/docs/custom-rules.md) in Rego.